 What does the PISA study involve?

-PISA 2021 timeline
+PISA 2022 timeline

-From December 2021 to December 2022 - international researchers will collate and analyse the data from all participating countries and prepare reports on the results.
+Following the main study data collection, international researchers will collate and analyse the data from all participating countries and prepare reports on the results.